-If you identify a direct conflict with a proposal that has been assigned to you, you must decline the assignment.
-If you identify an indirect conflict, email MBIE at PreSeed@mbie.govt.nz with the details for further discussion before accepting or declining the assignment.
+If you identify a clear and direct conflict with a proposal that has been assigned to you, you must decline the assignment.
+If you identify an indirect conflict, email MBIE at curiousminds@mbie.govt.nz with the details for further discussion before accepting or declining the assignment.